 Air Quality Management Areas in Adur and Worthing

-We produce Air Quality Action Plans (AQAPs) for these areas, identifying what measures will be introduced to help improve air quality.
+Following designation we must produce Air Quality Action Plans (AQAPs) for these areas, identifying what measures will be introduced to help improve air quality.

-Other actions will focus on reducing emissions from various other sources across Adur and Worthing which also contribute to higher levels of pollution.
+Other actions focus on reducing emissions from various other sources across Adur and Worthing which also contribute to higher levels of pollution.

 Adur AQMAs: